Last updated on August 21, 2026

 Open Command Prompt as an Administrator.

-To get the computer’s SID, type psgetsid and press Enter.
-To get the SID of the local computer by name, use: psgetsid \\localhost or psgetsid \\YOUR-COMPUTER-NAME.
+Open Command Prompt as an Administrator, navigate to the directory where you saved PsGetSid.exe, and type psgetsid to get the computer’s SID.
+To get the SID of the local computer by name, use psgetsid \\localhost or psgetsid \\YOUR-COMPUTER-NAME.

 Step 3: Verify SIDs of Other Local Accounts

-A successful SID change should affect all local accounts on the machine, as their SIDs are derived from the computer SID.
+A successful SID change affects all local accounts on the machine, since their SIDs derive from the computer SID.

-In the same Administrator Command Prompt, you can use “wmic” to list all local users and their SIDs:
+In the same Administrator Command Prompt, use wmic to list all local users and their SIDs:

 “wmic useraccount where (localaccount=true) get name, sid“